BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 For example, if a perpetual bond pays a 7% coupon on a face value of Rs.
 1,000 (Rs.
 70 annually), and the prevailing yield for such risk is 8%, you’d estimate the bond’s price as 70/0.08 = Rs.
 875.

 If interest rates drop to 6%, the bond’s price might climb (roughly 70/0.06 = Rs.
 1,167) because that fixed Rs.
-70 becomes more attractive versus a lower market yield.
+70 becomes more attractive relative to a lower market yield.

-However, factors like credit quality or call provisions might push real prices above or below the theoretical perpetuity formula.
+However, factors like credit quality and call provisions might push real prices above or below the theoretical perpetuity formula.

 Yield (Y) = C / P